Wildsong/docker-ubuntu-server/README.md

 This contains a few extra packages that ArcGIS Server and Portal for ArcGIS need, to speed up building those images.

+It creates a user called "arcgis".
+It adds an inotify script called "watcher.py" that arcgis can run to log notifications of changes in a directory tree.

 ## Build

 ```